 Homeopathy is a complete system of healing that has its own time-tested principles of care.
 These principles are fundamentally different from those of the allopathic (western, bio-medical or conventional) medical model of disease diagnosis and treatment.
 Therefore, homeopathic standards and competencies are not expressed in, nor constrained by, the terminology and concepts of allopathic medical methodologies.
 Although homeopaths are expected to demonstrate certain competencies in health sciences, these are not expected to be used in the same way as in the allopathic medical model.
 That said, it is expected that homeopathic practitioners who are licensed or regulated by states, provinces, or other jurisdictions will observe appropriate steps to comply with that status in their practices.

-Homeopathic Practice
+The Practice of Homeopathy

 Anyone can use available homeopathic medicines (referred to here as “remedies”) to safely treat a wide range of minor injuries, self-limiting illnesses, and more.
 What distinguishes the professional practice of homeopathy is the level of specialized knowledge and training that allows practicing homeopaths to deal with more chronic or more serious health problems.